igorkasyanchuk/calculate_in_group/README.md

 Easy to use, just add to Gemfile `gem "calculate_in_group"` and call `calculate_in_group` on your model.

+Works with Postgres, MySQL, SQLite (at least on my computer).
+Also tried on production and works too, so I can consider it as production-ready.

 ## Usage

 See below how to group your model by ranges or arrays and run aggregations for them in one SQL query.